alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SlingshotColorGradient](https://github.com/n6xej/SlingshotColorGradient) - Select a Pen and Color similar to the way SlingShot does.

 #### 🔸*Swift*
-* * [AASignatureView)](https://github.com/EngrAhsanAli/AASignatureView) - AASignatureView is a UIView to capture digital signature by drawing it on screen easily in iOS, written in Swift.
+* [AASignatureView)](https://github.com/EngrAhsanAli/AASignatureView) - AASignatureView is a UIView to capture digital signature by drawing it on screen easily in iOS, written in Swift.
 * [CTSlidingUpPanel](https://github.com/hoomazoid/CTSlidingUpPanel) - Transforms any view to sliding panel.
 * [DBPathRecognizer](https://github.com/didierbrun/DBPathRecognizer) - Gesture recognizer tool [Swift / iOS].
+* [Drawsana](https://github.com/Asana/Drawsana) - An open source library that lets your users draw on things - mark up images with text, shapes, etc.
 * [EPSignature](https://github.com/ipraba/EPSignature) - Signature component for iOS in Swift.
 * [GestureLockView](https://github.com/778477/GestureLockView) - User Gesture lock & unlock View.
 * [InceptionTouch](https://github.com/richzertuche/InceptionTouch) - Who needs 3DTouch when you can have InceptionTouch.